Zeppelin L 30: Construction

 A radio station from Telefunken was on board to determine location by radio signaling, and to communicate with other airships during raids.
-The remaining station on display at Brussels is likely to have been installed later in 1917 as a modernization; it had an antenna power of 800 Watts, with a range of 1,500 km, and consisted of three independent wires with a length of 120 m.
-The entire radio station including generators and cables weighed a total of 485 kg.
+The remaining station on display at Brussels is likely to have been installed later in 1917 as a modernization; it had an antenna power of 800 Watts, with a range of 1,500km, and consisted of three independent wires with a length of 120 m.
+The entire radio station including generators and cables weighed a total of 485kg.

 For armaments to defend against enemy aircraft, 10 Type 08/15 machine guns with a shortened barrel and water cooling were installed.
 Three were installed on the bow platform, two each in the driver's gondola and rear gondola, and one in the two side gondolas and in the stern, behind the tailplane.
-The maximum bomb load was 7,600 kg, distributed over 8 x 300 kg explosive bombs, 40 x 100 kg explosive bombs, and 120 fire bombs weighing 10 kg each.
+The maximum bomb load was 7,600kg, distributed over 8x300kg explosive bombs, 40x100kg explosive bombs, and 120 fire bombs weighing 10kg each.
 This was also determined by range and gas lift due to the weather.
-One degree Celsius change in temperature changed the buoyancy by about 150 kg.
+One degree Celsius change in temperature changed the buoyancy by about 150kg.
 Although a scouting system has been shown on the drawings of LZ 62 (L 30) and LZ 72 (L 31), this was no longer installed in the maritime airliners.
-Only on some photos of the military airship LZ 83 (LZ 113) is a fish-shaped scouting basket visible.
+Only on some photos of the military airship LZ 83 (LZ 113) is a fish-shaped scouting-basket visible.
 Rescue facilities were scarce, and only a few airships had parachutes.
-On the first R Class Zeppelins inflatable boats can be seen on the ridge or under the keel.
+On the first R-Class Zeppelins inflatable boats can be seen on the ridge or under the keel.